hypo69/hypo/docs/gemini/consultant/ru/endpoints/prestashop/header.md

 Module: src.logger

 :platform: Windows, Unix
-:synopsis: Module for determining the project's root path.
-All imports are built relative to this path.
+:synopsis: Module to determine the root path of the project.
+All imports are based on this path.
 :TODO: In the future, move this to a system variable.
 """
 import sys
 from pathlib import Path
-import json

-from src.utils.jjson import j_loads  # Import j_loads for JSON handling
+from src.utils.jjson import j_loads
-from src.logger import logger  # Import logger for logging
+from src.logger import logger

 MODE = 'development'